openshift/federation-dev/automated-demo/README.md

 * oc tool installed on your local machine
 * git and openssl commands available on your local machine
-* 3 existing OCP 4.1 clusters and a user with admin access
+* 3 existing OCP 4.1/3.11 clusters and a user with admin access
-* An existing DNS record for the pacman load balancer
-* A pacman loadbalancer deployed and loadbalancing traffic across the three different clusters [1]

 ## How-to